JibbSmart/JoyShockMapper/README.md

 Have a look at the CHANGELOG for a better idea of who contributed what.
 Nicolas, in particular, regularly contributes a lot of work.
 He is responsible for a lot of the cool quality-of-life and advanced mapping features.

-JoyShockMapper relies a lot on [JoyShockLibrary](https://github.com/jibbsmart/JoyShockLibrary), which it uses to read controller inputs.
+JoyShockMapper versions 2.2 and earlier relied a lot on [JoyShockLibrary](https://github.com/jibbsmart/JoyShockLibrary), which it used to read controller inputs.
 Check out that project to see what prior work made JoyShockLibrary possible.
+Newer versions use [SDL2](https://github.com/libsdl-org/SDL) to read from controllers, as the latest versions are able to read gyro and accelerometer input on the same controllers that could already be used with JoyShockLibrary, but also supports many non-gyro controllers as well.

+Since moving to SDL2, JoyShockMapper also uses [GamepadMotionHelpers](https://github.com/JibbSmart/GamepadMotionHelpers), a small project that provides the sensor fusion and calibration options of JoyShockLibrary without all the device-specific stuff.

 ## Helpful Resources
 * [GyroWiki](http://gyrowiki.jibbsmart.com) - All about good gyro controls for games: